ArkCase/ArkCase/README.md

 ArkCase is a Maven project with a standard Maven folder layout.
 You can load it into your chosen IDE or editor in whichever way is supported by your editor; if your IDE supports starting and launching a war file, this should work in the normal way.
 In this guide we can't provide specific guidance for each editor and IDE.

+## Manual war file deployment

+Ideally, as you develop ArkCase you will use automated support from your IDE to launch and deploy, as described above.
+However, this section shows how to deploy the war file manually, for situations where you want to try ArkCase without IDE integration.

+Rename the file `ArkCase/acm-standard-applications/acm-law-enforcement/target/acm-law-enforcement-3.3.0.war` (which the Maven build created a few sections ago) to `arkcase.war`.
+Note, the `3.3.0` in the filename will change depending on which version of ArkCase you are building.

+Move the file `arkcase.war` to the Tomcat `webapps` folder, then watch the Tomcat `logs/catalina.out` folder.
+After a few minutes, the ArkCase webapp should start.